BielRoig/hfeb-guide/content/docs/matchup-spread/_index.md

 **Hermit Druid** is the faster plan.
 When uninterrupted, it often closes the game on turn three or four, sometimes even earlier with the best hands.
 It's an explosive, direct plan, and it's very strong against opponents who can't remove the Druid right away or don't apply enough pressure to force you to change direction.

 **Survival of the Fittest**, on the other hand, is a slightly slower but much more flexible plan.
-It can still win quickly — even on turn three or four with the right cards — but its real value lies in its adaptability: it tutors specific creatures, builds alternative lines, plays better around hate, and turns nearly every creature in hand into a useful resource.
+It can still win quickly, even on turn three or four with the right cards, but its real value lies in its adaptability: it tutors specific creatures, builds alternative lines, plays better around hate, and turns nearly every creature in hand into a useful resource.

 In general, there are two main approaches.